silverstripe/silverstripe-framework/docs/en/reference/execution-pipeline.md

 ## main.php

-All requests go through `main.`php, which sets up the environment and then hands control over to `Director`.
+All requests go through `main.php`, which sets up the environment and then hands control over to `Director`.

 ## Director and URL patterns